jaredwelch1/CapstoneI/documentation/document.md

 Mission Statement: Our mission is to analyze news articles and determine whether they are positive or negative and research the effects that they have on the world.

-Agenda: We gonna do work and accomplish all of our goals and dreams.
+Agenda: Get Amazon Webserver
+	Create a database to store articles.
+	Create a Python Webscrapper to get and store those articles in the afformentioned database.
+	Start webscrapper.
+	Brain storm machine learning techniques.
+	Appy machine learning techniques.
+	Create visualizations.

-Thoughts: (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it.
+Thoughts: (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it?????????????????

 Beliefs: The Earth is NOT flat.
-The sky is not the limit, the mind is.
+The sky is not the limit, the mind is.???????????????????????????

 Team Name: Squad